by Richard Murphey

 Whether you're a startup looking for funding or an aspiring VC looking for a job, it's a good time to be in biotech.
 2018 was the biggest year for biotech venture capital on record, with $17B invested globally into biopharma startups 1.
 Biotech VC firms also enjoyed a great year for exits, with 46 big venture-backed IPOs and $37B worth of M&A exits.

-This post will describe the top venture capital firms from 2018 to today:
+This post will describe the top biotech venture capital firms from 2018 to today:

 Perhaps most encouragingly, the biggest investments and exits were for companies with life-saving medicines and transformational technology.
 The industry now seems to value true innovation more than incremental advances and me-too drugs.
 If you're interested in seeing what kind of startups investors are funding, checkout our searchable list of recently funded biotech startups.

 As the amount of capital invested in biopharma startups has skyrocketed since 2013, new classes of investors have entered the sector.
-Crossover investors, who used to focus on later-stage investments, are becoming active at the Series B stage, and even lead the occasional Series A round.
+Crossover investors (investors who traditionally invest in public biotech companies but also selectively invest in private companies), who used to focus on later-stage investments, are becoming active at the Series B stage, and even lead the occasional Series A round.
 In 2018, Chinese investors became one of the most active funders of biopharma, both in China and abroad.
 However, increased US government scrutiny of Chinese investments has essentially halted Chinese investment in US biopharma companies in 2019.

 Late stage funding has become highly competitive with many new entrants, but early stage funding is still dominated by traditional biotech VCs.